ans-group/docs.ukfast.co.uk/source/linux/ssh/keys.md

 ## Disabling Password Authentication

 You may also now wish to disable password authentication on your server.
-This is done simply by modifying the '/etc/ssh/sshd_config' file, and ammending the line below.
+This is done simply by modifying the '/etc/ssh/sshd_config' file, and amending the line below.

 ```console
 PasswordAuthentication no
 ```
 The SSH service will then need restarting using the appropriate command for your distribution.
-For most systems this can be done with the commmand 'sudo service sshd reload'.
+For most systems this can be done with the command 'sudo service sshd reload'.

 You can also disable password authentication for the root user only, or disable root logins altogether by setting the following in the same file.